High-refractive-index polymer: Thermal stability

 When looking at thermal stability, the typical variables measured include glass transition, initial decomposition temperature, degradation temperature and the melting temperature range.
 The thermal stability can be measured by thermogravimetric analysis and differential scanning calorimetry.
 Polyesters are considered thermally stable with a degradation temperature of 410 °C. The decomposition temperature changes depending on the substituent that is attached to the monomer used in the polymerization of the high refractive index polymer.
 Thus, longer alkyl substituents results in lower thermal stability.

 Solubility

 Most applications favor polymers which are soluble in as many solvents as possible.
 Highly refractive polyesters and polyimides are soluble in common organic solvents such as dichloromethane, methanol, hexanes, acetone and toluene.

 Synthesis

 The synthesis route depends on the HRIP type.
-The Michael polyaddition is used for a polyimide because it can be carried out at room temperature and can used for step-growth polymerization.
+The Michael polyaddition is used for a polyimide because it can be carried out at room temperature and can be used for step-growth polymerization.
 This synthesis was first succeeded with polyimidothiethers, resulting in optically transparent polymers with high refractive index.
 Polycondensation reactions are also common to make high refractive index polymers, such as polyesters and polyphosphonates.